AdamPaternostro/Training-Azure-DevOps/README.md

    - ResourceGroup -> Training-Azure-DevOps-Docker
    - WebApp -> TrainingAzureDevOpsLinuxApp (you can specify what you like - must be globally unique in Azure)
  5. Add a task Azure Resource Group Deployment
-   - Set the AAzure subscription
+   - Set the Azure subscription
    - Set the Resource group: $(ResourceGroup)
    - Set Location:  "East US"
    - Set the Template location: $(System.DefaultWorkingDirectory)/_Training-Azure-DevOps-Docker/drop/arm-template-web.json